mattclarke/advent_of_code_22/README.md

 - Part 1: use a queue to keep the last four characters in, then convert to a set.
 If the length of the set is 4 then we have the answer.
 - Part 2: same but the length is 14 rather than 4.

+## Day 7
+- Part 1: use a stack and sum the file sizes.
+When popping out of the directory add that directory's size to the enclosing directory.
+DON'T FORGET TO POP THE STACK AT THE END!
+- Part 2: filter to get directories of suitable size then find the smallest.